The combinatorial formula for open gravitational descendents: Introduction

 \subsection{Acknowledgments}

-This project was part of my PhD research, under the supervision of Jake P. Solomon.
-I would like to thank Jake for introducing me to the exciting problem of open gravitational descendents and for many stimulating discussions on the subject.
-I was very fortunate to learn from his extensive knowledge in Gromov-Witten theory and Geometry in general.
-I would also like to thank A.~Alexandrov, A.~Buryak, K.~F.~Gutkin, D.~Kazhdan, A.~Lavon, A.~Okounkov, R.~Pandharipande, E.~Shustin, A.~Solomon, A.~Zernik and D.~Zvonkine for interesting discussions related to the work presented here.
+The author would like to thank J. Solomon for the encouragement to work on this problem, and for many stimulating discussions.
+In addition, the author would also like to thank A.~Alexandrov, A.~Buryak, K.~F.~Gutkin, D.~Kazhdan, A.~Lavon, A.~Okounkov, R.~Pandharipande, E.~Shustin, A.~Solomon, A.~Zernik and D.~Zvonkine for interesting discussions related to the work presented here.
+The author wishes to thank the anonymous reviewers for careful reading of this work, and for many valuable remarks that vastly improved the article.

-R.T. was supported by ISF Grant 1747/13 and ERC Starting Grant 337560 in the group of J.~P.~Solomon at the Hebrew university of Jerusalem.
+The author (incumbent of the Lillian and George Lyttle Career Development Chair) was supported by the ISF grant No. 335/19 and by a research grant from the Center for New Scientists of Weizmann Institute.
+In addition, he was supported by ISF Grant 1747/13 and ERC Starting Grant 337560 in the group of J.~P.~Solomon at the Hebrew university of Jerusalem.